szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 It's just... awful in vanilla.
 It was improved in the following ways:

 - Effects no longer subject to magic resistance
-- Effects no longer affect friendlies
+- Damage effects no longer affect friendlies (the other effects such as dispelling fire shields still affects friendlies), the bolts of lightning only target enemies
 - Electricity damage increased to 2d8, no save to take half
-- Extra damage versus cold and fire-immune creatures doubled (4d3 magic damage)
+- Extra damage versus cold and fire-immune creatures doubled (4d3 magic damage).
+Friendlies are still affected.
-- Lasts for 5 rounds from 2
+- Lasts for 5 rounds instead of 2

 **Component 488:** Make Thorn Spray more powerful and scale with level